izatwin/eventor/tests/Sprint_2_Test_Cases.md

 #### Test 2.3: Attach New Event and Save
 1. Log in to any valid account.
 2. Navigate to a post that doesn't have an attached event.
-3. Edit the post to attach a new event.
+3. Edit the post to attach a new normal event.
 4. Save changes.
 5. Refresh and confirm changes persist.